Transfer Jobs Task

 Transferring Jobs Between Instances of SQL Server

-The Transfer Jobs task supports a source and destination that is SQL Server 2000 or SQL Server.
-There are no restrictions on which of the two versions to use as a source or destination.
+The Transfer Jobs task supports a SQL Server source and destination.
+There are no restrictions on which version to use as a source or destination.

 The Transfer Jobs task raises an information event that reports the number of jobs transferred and a warning event when a job is overwritten.
 The task does not report incremental progress of the job transfer; it reports only 0% and 100% completion.

 The execution value, defined in the

 ExecutionValue property of the task, returns the number of jobs that are transferred.
 By assigning a user-defined variable to the

 ExecValueVariable property of the Transfer Jobs task, information about the job transfer can be made available to other objects in the package.
 For more information, see Integration Services (SSIS) Variables and Use Variables in Packages.